bonlover/ecommerce/README.md

 ## User Stories: E-Commerce Application ##

 ### Customer ###
-  - Customer can view products
+  - Customer can view an Inventories
   - Customer can sign up new user account
-  - Customer can sign in using their credentials(e.g  username , password)
+  - Customer can sign in using their credentials(such as email , password)
   - Customer can add product in their Cart for buy later
   - Customer can remove product from their Cart
   - Customer can buy product